juliangilbey/jigsaw-generator/README.md

 ## Jigsaw software for CMEP

 This software is designed to create Tarsia Formulator type mathematical jigsaws.
-It is currently a work in progress, with the aim being to have the puzzle in a YAML file, and the software to turn it into a printable jigsaw.
-In this way, it will be easy to create multiple jigsaw-style puzzles with ease
+The puzzle data is stored in a YAML file, and the software turns it into a printable jigsaw.
+In this way, it is easy to create multiple jigsaw-style puzzles.

-Julian Gilbey <J.Gilbey@dpmms.cam.ac.uk> February 2014
+Julian Gilbey <J.Gilbey@maths.cam.ac.uk>, <jdg@debian.org> June 2014